S3cur3Th1sSh1t/WinPwn/README.md

 5. #### `localreconmodules` -> Collects infosec relevant system Information, Executes passhunt, Get-Computerdetails and Just another Windows Privilege escalation script + Winspect
 6. #### `JAWS` -> Just another Windows Privilege Escalation script
 7. #### `domainreconmodules` ->
-  7. Powerview function output gets stored on disk for review.
-  7. A search for AD-Passwords in description fields is done.
-  7. Unconstrained delegation systems/users are enumerated.
-  7. SQL Server discovery and Auditing functions (default credentials, passwords in the database and more).
+  i. ### Powerview function output gets stored on disk for review. ii. ### A search for AD-Passwords in description fields is done. iii. ### Unconstrained delegation systems/users are enumerated. iv. ### SQL Server discovery and Auditing functions (default credentials, passwords in the database and more).
-  7. MS-RPRN Check for Domaincontrollers
-  7. An AD-Report is generated in CSV Files (or XLS if excel is installed) with ADRecon.
+  v. ### MS-RPRN Check for Domaincontrollers vi. ### An AD-Report is generated in CSV Files (or XLS if excel is installed) with ADRecon.
 8. #### `Privescmodules` -> Executes different privesc scripts in memory (PowerUp Allchecks, Sherlock, GPPPasswords)
 9. #### `lazagnemodule` -> Downloads and executes lazagne.exe (if not detected by AV)
 10. #### `latmov` -> Searches for Systems with Admin-Access in the domain for lateral movement.
 Mass-Mimikatz can be used after for the found systems.
 DomainPassword-Spray for new Credentials can also be used here.